 “The budget is around $30k, which I trust will give me some good options.
-I’m looking at the “premium” hearts and arrows diamonds, but am still overwhelmed by all the different measurements that need to be taken into consideration.
-Lastly, I would love to hear about any vendor coupons codes that you can share with me. — Mark N.
+I’m looking at the “premium” hearts and arrows diamond.
+However, I am still overwhelmed by all the different measurements that need to be taken into consideration.
+Lastly, I would love to hear about any vendor coupon codes that you can share with me.” — Mark N.

 The primary inclusions within the diamond consist of clouds of pinpoint size diamond crystals, slightly larger diamond crystals, and a few small feathers, none of which are any consequence.
 Brian Gavin indicates that this diamond is “eye clean” and I concur, making this an incredible option if it is within your budget.

-The next option available from Brian Gavin which peaks my interest is this 2.311 carat, I-color, VS-2 clarity, Brian Gavin Signature round diamond, which is obviously a little lower in carat weight than your desired range of 2.50 carats, however it’s also under budget and there isn’t a lot of visual difference between a 2.3 – 2.5 carat round diamond.
+The next option available from Brian Gavin which peaks my interest is this 2.311 carat, I-color, VS-2 clarity, Brian Gavin Signature round diamond.
+Obviously, this one is a little lower in carat weight than your desired range of 2.50 carats.
+However, it’s also under budget and there isn’t a lot of visual difference between a 2.3 – 2.5 carat round diamond.